Retreat Comparison

 Best suited for

-• People drawn to vibrational or somatic healing
+• People drawn to healing modalities that are receptive rather than effortful

-• Practitioners seeking complement to meditation or movement practice
+• Practitioners wanting to complement meditation or yoga with vibrational work

 Not for

-• People with severe hearing sensitivities or auditory processing issues
+• People with severe hearing sensitivities, tinnitus, or auditory processing disorders (consult first)

 Daily Rhythm